 Yes.
 Political parties will hold primary elections for federal, state, and local offices in September of an election year.
 Some cities/towns also hold non-partisan primaries.
 Please contact your local board of canvassers for more information.

 If you are affiliated with a specific political party, you may only vote in that party’s primary.
 Unaffiliated, also known as independent, voters can vote in any party primary but, by casting a vote in a party primary, you automatically become affiliated with that party.

 If you vote at the polls and want to return to an unaffiliated status, you may request a “disaffiliation form” from poll workers and fill it out before leaving the polling place.
 You will officially return to your unaffiliated status in 30 days.

 You have the option of affiliating with any recognized political party when you register to vote or update your voter registration information.
 You can do this at any time, but it must be done at least 30 days before voting in a primary.
 If you do not choose a party affiliation, you will be an unaffiliated voter.
 Unaffiliated voters can vote in any party primary.

-A poll worker will explain how to mark your ballot if you ask.
+Voters at the polls: A poll worker will explain how to mark your ballot if you ask.
 The cover of the secrecy folder and the inside wall of the voting booth will also contain instructions on how to mark your ballot.
-You may also take this guide or any other materials into the voting booth to assist you in voting.

 Per state law, anyone can assist the voter unless they are the voter’s employer or agent of that employer, or an officer or agent of the voter’s union.